HeercoGrond/Voxosonus/README.md

 Make sure you have done the proper importing, using `import Voxosonus`, then verify the following:

-* The framework is properly added as described in the Usage part of this readme.
+* The framework is properly added as a file or as a pod to your project.

 * You have implemented the `VoxosonusDelegate` and set the `Voxosonus` class' delegate to the file with it.